Shenghong-Luo/Shenghong-Luo.github.io/_pages/about.md

   - /about.html
 ---
 ## * Introduction
-Shenghongluo is pursuing a degree in Information Technology Management at Hong Kong Baptist University.
+Shenghong Luo is pursuing a degree in Information Technology Management at Hong Kong Baptist University.
 Additionally, he holds positions as a Research Assistant at the University of Macau and the Chinese Academy of Sciences under the supervision of <a href="https://www.cis.um.edu.mo/~cmpun/">Chi-Man Pun</a> and <a href="https://people.ucas.edu.cn/~wangshuqiang?language=en">Shuqiang Wang</a>.
 He has established a close collaboration with <a href="https://cxh.netlify.app/">Dr. Xuhang Chen</a>.
 Currently, He is actively seeking a PhD research opportunity in the field of Computer Vision or AI-generated content.

 <b>Research Interests:</b>
 * Comupter Vision